kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 #### Unintended Pod Restart Loops

-A container might persistently exit with an exit code that triggers a `RestartPod` action, causing the entire pod to enter a restart loop.
+A container might persistently exit with an exit code that triggers a `RestartAllContainers` action, causing the entire pod to enter a restart loop.
 This could consume significant node resources and mask the underlying problem.

 **Mitigation:** The kubelet already implements an exponential backoff for container restarts.
 This same backoff mechanism will be applied to pod restarts triggered by this feature.
 This will introduce increasing delays between restart attempts, preventing rapid, resource-intensive restart loops and giving operators time to diagnose the issue.